 Aside from the 12 steps, there is the simple fact that forgiveness forces us to stop wallowing in our self-pity.
 Self-pity is the worst.
 This selfish, excessive thinking will only stand in your way of a successful recovery.
 Who wants that?

-Remember, forgiveness if for you.
+Remember, forgiveness is for you.
 It’s the best way to break away from the constant weight of pain and anger.

 If you’re ready to start rebuilding your life, call The River Source today.
-With counseling, alternative therapies and an introduction to the 12 steps, we can help you move past your addiction.
+With counseling, alternative therapies, and an introduction to the 12 steps, we can help you move past your addiction.
 The River Source accepts many different insurance plans.
 Call to see if we accept yours today.